martinvonz/jj/docs/branches.md

 target is now ahead of the local record in `main@origin`.
 That will update `main@origin` to the new target.
 It will also apply the change to the local branch `main`.
-If the local target had also moved compared to `main@origin` (probably because you had run `jj branch main`), then the two updates will be merged.
+If the local target had also moved compared to `main@origin` (probably because you had run `jj branch set main`), then the two updates will be merged.
 If one is ahead of the other, then that target will be the new target.
 Otherwise, the local branch will be conflicted (see next section for details).